SquadMods/Destruction/How-to.md

 #### World Setting setup
 1. Set the game mode to BP_GameMode_Destruction
-2. Set the attackers team to gamemode-specific version (Currently there is only US faction supported as attackers, so use BP_TeamInfo_D_USA)
-3. Place gamemode-specific version of ammocrates at the main bases (Currently only US team supported, so use BP_US_Ammocrate_D)
+2. Set the attackers team to be the Team One (due to limitation in the ruleset code, will be fixed eventually)
-4. Set tickets amount for each team.
+3. Set tickets amount for each team.
 Recommended values are 350 for attackers and 1000 for defenders.

 #### Objectives setup
 1. Set up each ObjectiveArea actor.
 Things you will need to change: